-- Expertise in complex cases.
-Mayo Clinic urologic surgeons and medical oncologists are seasoned experts in treating even the most advanced cases of kidney cancer, including complex large renal masses.
-Mayo's highly specialized and experienced surgical teams can perform complex nephrectomies in circumstances where others may view the tumor as not removable.
+- Expertise in complex kidney cancers.
+Mayo Clinic urologic surgeons and medical oncologists are seasoned experts in treating even the most advanced kidney cancers, including complex large renal masses.
+The highly specialized and experienced surgical teams at Mayo Clinic can perform complex nephrectomies in circumstances where others may view the tumor as not removable.

 - Comprehensive cancer center.
-Mayo Clinic Cancer Center meets strict standards for a National Cancer Institute comprehensive cancer center, recognizing excellence in diagnosis, treatment, prevention and research.
+Mayo Clinic Comprehensive Cancer Center meets the strict standards for a National Cancer Institute comprehensive cancer center, which recognize scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.
 In addition, Mayo Clinic is designated as a National Comprehensive Cancer Network center and is a member of the Children's Oncology Group, collaborating with experts in childhood cancer around the world.

 - Personalized medicine.
-Mayo's kidney cancer team tailors treatment to the specific needs of the patient.
-The Mayo Clinic Center for Individualized Medicine offers genomic testing to select patients in order to personalize care for difficult medical problems.
-Patient requests are assessed and considered on a case-by-case basis.
+Mayo Clinic's kidney cancer team tailors treatment to meet your specific needs.
+The Mayo Clinic Center for Individualized Medicine offers genomic testing in certain situations in order to personalize care for difficult medical problems.
+Requests for this service are assessed and considered on a case-by-case basis.

 - Genetic testing and counseling.
-If hereditary cancer syndromes or other hereditary disorders such as von Hippel-Lindau disease are known or suspected, Mayo Clinic's medical geneticists and certified genetics counselors work as a team to provide genetic testing and counseling.
+Your doctor may recommend meeting with a genetic counselor if there's a concern that you may have a hereditary cancer syndrome or other hereditary disorder such as von Hippel-Lindau disease, tuberous sclerosis, hereditary leiomyomatosis, Birt-Hogg-Dube syndrome or hereditary papillary renal cell carcinoma.
+Mayo Clinic medical geneticists and certified genetic counselors work as a team to provide genetic testing and counseling.

 If a genetic condition is suspected, medical geneticists and certified genetic counselors at Mayo Clinic evaluate genetic conditions and provide testing, education and counseling.